mvtteoleo/PACS_PROJ/README.md

   - Implementation of the pressure correction (Serial and then parallel)
   - Full solver (And validation)
   - Add the porosity part to the problem (IBM)

+Some more notes:
+    - Curiously recurring templates instead of inheritance from virtual
+    - Policy based designed instead of a solver class that inherits
+    - Expression templates
+    - Static reflections and compile time dispatch